Introduction to git and version control

 Here you can see the author, the date and the commit message, the long string next to the word commit is the commit SHA hash, it is a unique identifier for each commit and can be used to checkout a commit which will make all the files look the same as when this commit was created.

-You can add the -p option to show the changes presented by each commit, or use --oneline option to show a short version of the history with the first seven characters of the commit hash and the commit message next to them.
+to show a short version of the history with the first seven characters of the commit hash and the commit

 Conclusion